SurgicalInformatics/population_profiles_health_authorities_uk/README.md

 ### Always check the data

 It is the end-users responsibility to understand the processes contained in these scripts, the assumptions that are used, and to check the data created conforms to their expectations.

-It should be apparent therefore that there are multiple rows of data per patient across multiple arms, events and repeating instruments.
-Care needs to be taken when aggregating data across events, i.e. has the patient been in ICU on any particular day.

 ### Set environment variable with REDCap API token